paulmandal/atak-forwarder/README.md

 Areas I'd especially like help are:

-* reducing the message sizes without affecting features in ATAK (e.g. removing `detail.contact.endpoint` kills chat)
+* reducing the message sizes without affecting features in ATAK (e.g. removing `detail.contact.endpoint` kills chat) -- check out https://github.com/paulmandal/libcotshrink for this effort
 * increasing resilience of this plugin, it is basically fire-and-forget (and maybe lose your message) right now
+* re-introducing goTenna Mesh support

 The hardware/communication layer is (kinda) abstracted behind a `CommHardware` interface, this interface can be implemented against other hardware -- if you would like to give it a shot with another hardware layer please reach out to me and let me know how it goes.